alexandermittet/TrafficPulse/misc/Logs/logbook.md

   - We wrote a benchmark program with motmetrics and got a hold of the MOT datasets which we can benchmark against
   - We have been cleaning up our code/our github
   - We will soon create a prototype and conduct more tests in the field

+#### 6-8. okt 2023
+- IRL:
+  - We have built our first prototype with a raspberry pi, currently it just gets video feed and downloads it to a usb to be run on a more computational heavy machine.

+- Technical:
+  - Cleaning up the github repo
+  - Begun work on trying to make our program runable on GPU